Four Flies on Grey Velvet: Production

 Some of the earlier cast considerations for the main role Roberto Tobias were Terence Stamp, Michael York and even some members of the Beatles.
 Argento did not want to use the "image caught in the retina" plot device since it was too fantastic.

 Release

-Four Flies on Grey Velvet premiered in Italy on 17 December 1971.
+Four Flies on Grey Velvet was released in Italy on 17 December 1971 and in France on 21 June 1973.
 From 23 December 1971 to 30 January 1972, the film grossed $1.2 million from 46 theatres in Italy.